 It soon becomes painfully clear that the only way to stop Eve is to recover those missing minutes by dying . . . again.
 What isn't nearly as clear is just how many times he will have to die to discover the truth, not only about Eve, but about himself.
 Daniel will have to face haunting realities about demon possession in the modern world-and reevaluate his prejudice against religion-to stop Eve.

-Says the Ted Dekker website:Logic and sense tucked safely out of harm's way, Danny launches a quest to find his true love.
+An interesting new book coming down the pike from Bethany House this April.
+Don't you just love that tree on the cover.
+Very dynamic.Logic and sense tucked safely out of harm's way, Danny launches a quest to find his true love.
 Always good-natured, he is a hero on a journey—dreaming impossible dreams and, no matter how much he must suffer, pursuing romance and heavenly glory.

-But is his quest really for a vision of beauty—or is it a journey through pains too deep to name and emotions too raw to feel?Forever unlucky in love, Song Hawkins has the reputation of being a cold-hearted yet beautiful businesswoman.
+From the New York Times best-selling author and creator of October Sky comes a new coal-mining adventure.Forever unlucky in love, Song Hawkins has the reputation of being a cold-hearted yet beautiful businesswoman.
 But everything changes when this New Yorker finds the man of her dreams in Cable Jordan, the manager of a West Virginia coal mine.

 After they marry, it quickly becomes apparent Cable has no intention of leaving his beloved hometown of Highcoal.
 Reluctant at first, Song is soon swept up in the strange, funny, and always interesting highjinks of the little mining town's quirky citizens.
 But things turn deadly serious when, to save her husband and her town, she must put on the red helmet of the new coal miner and make a life-changing sacrifice.